Don-Up/API-Library/Next/09_Performance Optimization.md

 # Performance Optimization in Next.js

-<audio src="../../../../Downloads/2024年12月19日13点55分.mp3"></audio>
+<audio src="../mp3/2024年12月19日13点55分.mp3"></audio>

 Performance is a critical aspect of any web application.
-A high-performing application ensures faster load times, better user experience, improved Core Web Vitals, and higher search engine rankings.
+A **high-performing**(高性能) application ensures faster load times, better user experience, improved **Core Web Vitals**(核心Web性能指标), and higher search engine rankings.
 Next.js, a React-based framework, is inherently designed with performance in mind.
 It provides several built-in features and tools to help developers optimize their applications out of the box.

 ---

 ## **Objective**

-<audio src="../../../../Downloads/2024年12月19日13点57分.mp3"></audio>
+<audio src="../mp3/2024年12月19日13点57分.mp3"></audio>

 The goal of this section is to:

 1. Understand the key performance optimization features in Next.js.
 2. Learn how to implement best practices for faster load times and improved Core Web Vitals.
 3. Explore tools and techniques like **automatic code splitting**, **image optimization**, and **server-side rendering**.
-4. Learn how to diag[   ]nose and resolve performance bottlenecks.
+4. Learn how to diagnose and resolve performance bottlenecks.

 By the end, you’ll be equipped with the knowledge to build highly optimized Next.js applications that deliver exceptional performance.